 Utena has a small number of long white tassels.
 I think the tassels visually represent the hands of Dios on her shoulders, in white for the prince.
 Compare the white tassels with the long white gloved fingers of Dios.

 Akio gets gold fringes, which presumably identify him as the commander of Ohtori Academy.
 The fringes seem shorter than Utena’s (though it varies from shot to shot), suggesting that she is higher in some way.
+I haven’t checked the variations, but I expect they correspond to his varying influence.

 The yellow fringes could refer to Akio’s envy of Dios’s, or Utena’s, power of miracles.
 But it doesn’t quite fit; compare Dios below.

 Dios has a small number of gold tassels about the same length as Utena’s, suggesting that they are connected and he ranks higher.
 According to the system of control, he’s a man and does rank higher if they are otherwise equal.
 If yellow means jealousy for Dios, I don’t see it.
+It may be gold for the sun, because Dios is the sun.

 Anthy has plain gold epaulets with gold spheres on the ends and green or blue-green tassels from the spheres.
-For the meaning, see Ganymede.
+For the basic idea, see Ganymede.
 In the Black Rose arc, one of the clues that Anthy is playing Mamiya is that Mamiya sometimes wears Anthy’s epaulets.
 When Utena turns into a princess, she gets epaulets matching Anthy’s as part of the Rose Bride costume, though Utena’s dress is pink rather than red—she is not as far fallen.

 Touga must be yellow for envy of Akio, and Saionji for envy of Touga.